Atmospheric collapse and re-inflation through impacts for terrestrial planets around M dwarfs: Discussion

 \subsection{Mixed and H$_2$O-dominated atmospheres}

 Although our model focuses on CO$_2$, the mechanism is general.
 Volatiles like H$_2$O, N$_2$ and O$_2$ could also participate, provided the nightside reaches temperatures low enough for them to condense.
 The case of H$_2$O is particularly interesting, as the molecule is readily photodissociated into H- and O- bearing products, including H$_2$ and O$_2$.
+H$_2$ is also an important expected by-product of impact degassing \citep{Haberle2019}.
 Mixed atmospheres would require careful calculations of the individual condensation temperatures based on the partial pressure of a given species \citep{HengKopparla2012}, a fractionated escape model \citep[e.g.,][]{Cherubim2024}, and incorporation of atmospheric chemistry and possibly surface-atmosphere interactions.
 We leave the treatment of this interesting problem to future work.